Michelle Izmaylov

-Michelle Izmaylov (born March 30, 1991) is an American physician and writer of fantasy-fiction books for young adults.
-She is the author of the bestseller Dream Saver, and currently serves as an Assistant Professor of Clinical Medicine at Vanderbilt University Medical Center.
+Michelle Izmaylov (born March 30, 1991) is an American physician and author of science-fiction/fantasy books for young adults.
+She is also a narrative medicine essayist, and she currently serves as an Assistant Professor of Clinical Medicine at Vanderbilt University Medical Center.

 Early life and education

 Michelle Izmaylov was born March 30, 1991, in Los Angeles, California.
 She is a first-generation Russian American, and lives in Atlanta, Georgia.

 Izmaylov graduated from Alpharetta High School in 2009.
 In the previous year, she was selected as a member of 21st Century Leader's 20 Under 20.

 She completed training as a resident physician in internal medicine at Vanderbilt University Medical Center after graduating from the Vanderbilt University School of Medicine as a Cornelius Vanderbilt Scholar and from Emory University in May 2013 with a Bachelor of Science in Biology and Chemistry.